 Students who successfully secure a placement in industry to complete their project would be expected to pay their own travel costs to and from the venue during the period of placement.
 The cost of this will of course vary and some students have also paid for accommodation close to their place of work for the duration of their placement.

 Apply via UCAS if you are a UK/EU residing applicant, applying for year one of a full-time undergraduate degree, Foundation Year, Foundation Degree or HND and you have not applied through UCAS before.
 If you are applying to study part-time, to top up your Foundation Degree or HND, or to transfer to USW from another institution, please apply directly.

 Apply directly to the University if you live outside the UK/EU.

 By the time you graduate, you will understand scientific principles and apply them to geological questions and problems.
 Graduates from our Geology degree have very varied careers, including environmental geology, site investigation, mining companies, oil companies, quarrying and geological surveys.
-A significant number of our graduates also continue to taught postgraduate courses or research degrees here at the University or elsewhere.
+A significant number of our graduates also continue to taught postgraduate courses or research degrees.

 As a USW Geology student, you will have access to advice from the Careers and Employability Service throughout your studies and after you graduate.

 This includes: one-to-one appointments from faculty based Career Advisers, in person, over the phone or even on Skype and through email via the "Ask a Question" service.
 We also have extensive online resources for help with considering your career options and presenting yourself well to employers.
 Resources include psychometric tests, career assessments, a CV builder, interview simulator and application help.
 Our employer database has over 2,000 registered employers targeting USW students, you can receive weekly email alerts for jobs.